uclaioes/bayren-atlas/tutorial.md

 These tutorials describe how to use the maps, adjust visualizations, and compare data across geographies on the Profiles page.

+## Choosing a Visualization Style
+The Bay Area Energy Atlas provides interaction with the underlying data through the map pages as well as the Profiles page.
+The maps enable users to view the data geospatially, whereas the Profiles page allows users to directly compare bar charts or tables for specific energy use across all available data categories (Building Type, Size, Vintage, Area Median Income, and Calenviroscreen score).

 ## Mapping Options

 ### How do I change the data displayed on the map?